theMagicalKarp/kube-janitor/README.md

 These are flags you can specify when invoking the kube-janitor binary directly located in the docker image.

-* `-annotation="kube.janitor.io"` The annotation prefix to use when looking for
+* `-annotation="kube.janitor.io"` The prefix to use when looking for kube-janitor annotations
 * `-namespace=""` The namespace to target for cleanup.
 By deafult checks all namespaces
 * `-expiration=60` The amount of minutes before a job is considered expired and therefore targeted for deletion.
 * `-verbose` If present logs detailed information on jobs found and deleted